-Life Skills – Starting in Preschool
+Life Skills for Kids – Starting in Preschool

 Birth2Work Staff, mother

+As a parent, I am very thoughtful about the ways in which I engage my six-year-old, so she will have the life skills needed when she’s on her own.
 I’ll never forget when, during the first week of freshman year of college, my roommate admitted she didn’t know how to do her own laundry.
 I was completely dumbfounded.
 Before I had left home, my mom had taken me to a laundry mat with coin-operated machines so I could practice on machines like I would have to use at school.